RMITBLOG/MSIX_APP_ATTACH/README.md

 cimutil.exe d "volume guid"

-Cim images must be run on the root directory when tesing.
+Cim images can be run in any folder directory update on the 01/02/2021 - Cim images can be run in any folder diretory - fixed/

 The following sample applications will be uploaded in due course: